WSU vet hospital patient receives hero’s discharge

 The 3-year-old German shepherd was shot through his left eye while pursuing a robbery suspect late Friday night.
 He was airlifted to Pullman-Moscow Regional Airport and transported to WSU.

-According to a WSU news release, he arrived at the hospital with a low heart rate, blood running from his nose and was struggling to breathe due to swelling in the mouth from the gunshot.
+According to a WSU news release, he arrived at the hospital with a low heart rate, blood running from his nose and was struggling to breathe because of swelling in the mouth from the gunshot.

 He was treated by Emilia Terradas, Cristian Martinez Alvarez, Lucas Bisel, McKenzie Dress, Chantelle Khambholja and Jessica Chavera.